panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 In this post, I'm going to present the new array method `array.at(index)`.

-The main benefit of the new method is the ability to acees elements from the end of the array using a negative index, which isn't possible using the regular square brackets syntax `array[index]`.
+The main benefit of the new method is the ability to access elements from the end of the array using a negative index, which isn't possible using the regular square brackets syntax `array[index]`.

 ## 1. The limitation of the square brackets syntax